eeyhsong/EEG-Transformer/README.md

 A revised version will be opened soon.

 p.s.
 Recently I finished an incredibly amazing network, which will be released by Oct.
 I guess.
-Good luck.
+Please please please follow again.

 # EEG-Transformer